hipc-book/hipc-book.github.io/_practicals/4-on-node_parallelism.md

 $ sbatch --partition=teach --ntasks=10 ...
 ```

-More information on the parameters you can use in your job submission scripts can be found here: [Job configuration script](https://wiki.york.ac.uk/display/RCS/VK4%29+Job+script+configuration)
+More information on the parameters you can use in your job submission scripts can be found here: [Jobscript Examples](https://vikingdocs.york.ac.uk/using_viking/jobscript_examples.html)

 ### Interactive Jobs